Jefferson School (Charlottesville, Virginia)

-This building operated from 1926 to 1951 as Charlottesville's first high school for Black students.
-In 1951, it became an elementary school for Black students.
+This building operated from 1926 to 1951 as Charlottesville's first high school for black students.
+In 1951, it became an elementary school for black students.
 In 1958, Jefferson School students sought application to local white-only schools, sparking the city government to join the statewide massive resistance movement against school integration.
 After serving many uses over the following decades, it reopened in 2013 as the Jefferson School City Center, a multi-use facility that houses the Jefferson School African American Heritage Center, the Carver Recreation Center, and local community organizations.

 High School (1926-1951)

-The school was opened in 1926 after community members petitioned the Charlottesville City Council to create a high school for Black students.
-Before that time, Black students attended the Jefferson Colored/Graded Elementary School which ran only through the eighth grade.
-It was one of six accredited high schools for Black students in Virginia at the time.
-During the 1937–1938 academic year, sixty-eight children entered Jefferson High School as freshman.
-By the end of their freshman year the class had lost fourteen students.
-Some of them failed, others dropped out and one was married.
+The school was opened in 1926 after community members petitioned the Charlottesville City Council to create a high school for black students.
+Before that time, they had attended the Jefferson Colored/Graded Elementary School which ran only through the eighth grade.
+It was one of six accredited black high schools in Virginia at the time.
+During the 1937–1938 academic year, sixty-eight children entered Jefferson High School as freshman, but only fifty-four completed the school year; some failed, others dropped out, and one married.
 At the beginning of their fourth year, academic year 1940–1941, forty students returned to complete their final year.
 In 1943, there were fourteen teachers, of whom five were male, led by principal Owen J. Duncan, Jr., and 54 graduating seniors, 55 juniors, 56 sophomores, and 63 freshmen.
 During the 1950–1951 academic year, there were 335 students enrolled from grades 7 to 11.

 Clubs and activities

-Before the school closed in 1951, the school had a boys basketball team, girls basketball team, and a boys football team.
+Before the school closed in 1951, the school had a football team for boys and basketball teams for both sexes.
 Student activities included French Club, Dramatics Club, School Band, Science Club and Glee Club.
 In the 1944–45 school year, the Dramatics Club was the largest extracurricular activity at Jefferson High School, with 114 student members.
 The school newspaper was called The Jeffersonian and included editorial staff, sportswriters, features writers, and advertising and circulation managers by 1941.
 In 1945, all of the high school's senior class officers were women for the first time in the school's history.
 Prominent alumni include football player Rosey Brown.

-In 1941 the Jefferson High School Music Department consisted a school band and three organized groups: The Girls' Glee Club; The Singing Privateers, an all-male chorus; and a Mixed Chorus of sixty voices, representing a combination of the two former groups.
+In 1941 the Jefferson High School Music Department consisted of a school band and three organized groups: the girls' glee club; the Singing Privateers, an all-male chorus; and a mixed chorus of sixty voices, representing a combination of the two former groups.
 The Jefferson High School Band performed for various churches, schools, and clubs.
 In May 1941 they performed at the Paramount Theater.
-By 1945 the High School Band was accompanying the school football team to perform at games in Richmond.
+By 1945 the school band was accompanying the school football team to perform at games in Richmond.

-In 1951, Burley High School opened in the nearby Rose Hill neighborhood to accommodate students from Jefferson and other area Black high schools.
+In 1951, Burley High School opened in the nearby Rose Hill neighborhood to accommodate students from Jefferson and other area black high schools.